-Strong Minds Together is a Sheffield based mental health support group for men.
-They support men aged 18 and above with all aspects of mental health.
-They provide information, support network, counselling, and a game of football.
-For more information email: firstname.lastname@example.org .
+Strong Minds Together is a Sheffield based mental health support group for men aged 18 and above.
+They provide support via a live video link every Tuesday at 7 pm.
+The membership form can be found here: www.strongmindstogether.co.uk.
+For more information email: email@example.com.

 Men Up North

 Men Up North run informal meet ups.
 These require no sign up, are informal and run by volunteers.
 They are not coaching sessions or group therapy, but they are still a safe place to share, listen and gain an understanding of the different issues faced by men regarding mental health, and what it means to be a man in the present day.
 Check their website for information on when meet ups will recommence.